mbencina/Procedural-cell-shape-model/README.md

 # Procedural cell shape model

-This project was done as a seminar work for a course in Advance Computer Graphics (Napredna računalniška grafika - NRG)
+This project was done as a seminar work for a course in Advanced Computer Graphics (Napredna računalniška grafika - NRG).

+### Project description
+The goal of this seminar is to create a procedural model of call membrane shape extracted from real-life cell data.
+The cell data can be obtained from Allan Cell institute database [1], where thousands of cells are labeled, and their shape can be extracted and used for defining the membrane model parameters.
+Use statistical shape modeling (e.g. [3]) to define a cell shape.
+The model must allow users to customize the basic cell shape parameters while retaining the randomness of shape through model seed parameter.
+You can get a basic idea of what cells look like in [2].

 ## Installation instructions